-WILLIAM Morrow was employed by the Melbourne Harbour Trust to look after the Dredge Latrobe.
+WILLIAM Morrow was employed by the Melbourne Harbour Trust as caretaker of the Dredge Latrobe.

 The 56-year-old single man lived on board the dredge.

-One evening in June 1910 he went up into Yarraville to buy some groceries, bought them, and called at a number of pubs for a few drinks.
+One evening in June 1910 he went up into Yarraville to buy some groceries, bought them, and called at a number of pubs for a few drinks on his way home.

 Then he disappeared… and was reported missing the following day.